goldlabel-apps/abgeschottet-ki/README.md

 Warum ist es für deutsche Kanzleien gefährlich, ein öffentliches LLM zu verwenden, und wie unterscheidet sich ein abgeschottetes LLM in diesem Punkt?

-Why is it dangerous for German law firms to use a public LLM, and how does a ring‑fenced LLM differ in this respect?
+Why is it dangerous for firms to use a public LLM, and how does a ring‑fenced LLM differ in this respect?